-I began my adjudicating career in 2000 and over that period I have successfully established myself as a much sought-after music adjudicator at eisteddfodau and festivals.
+I began my adjudicating career in 2000 and in the period since then I have successfully established myself as a much sought-after music adjudicator at eisteddfodau and festivals.
 Whilst specialising in the adjudication of vocal and choral music, I am also experienced in adjudicating across all areas of instrumental music performance.

 My adjudicating ethic is one based on the adoption of a friendly, supportive and encouraging approach toward all those whose performances I am evaluating.
 Competitors, teachers and conductors often express their appreciation for the informative adjudication comments I provide regarding aspects of technique and performance presentation.